-Abstract art has been defined in a number of different ways but the central idea is about composition, form, lines, patterns, textures, colours, movement and emotion.
-Also depth, dimension, and design.
-It is a non-representational or unrealistic form of art but one that demands artistry and skill, nonetheless.
+Abstract art has been defined in a number of different ways but the central idea is about composition, form, lines, patterns, textures, colours, Shapes and movement.

-Non-objective abstract art makes no attempt to represent anything immediately recognizable and instead offers a visual experience that is exciting, or soothing or evocative or stimulating.
+Non-objective abstract art on the other hand makes no attempt to represent anything immediately recognizable and instead offers a visual experience that is exciting, or soothing or evocative or stimulating or thought provoking.

 I love this quote from Robert Motherwell that sums it all up so succinctly